dhivyapadmanaban/UFOs/README.md

 ### Recommendations

-Below recommendations helps in further development and fix the drawback of the current deisgn:
+Below recommendations helps in further development and fix the drawback of the current design:

 - Improving User friendly interface : Search filters can be converted to drop downs filters which provide better user interaction.
     - Date Filter : Provide calendar to pick the date.
 This avoid the user confusion about entering the date manually in the required format (MM/DD/YYYY).
- -  City Filter : Select the unique city names from the sample dataset and provide as dropdown filters.
+    - City Filter : Select the unique city names from the sample dataset and provide as drop-down filters.
- -  State Filter : Select the unique state name from the sample dataset and list down as dropdown entries.
+    - State Filter : Select the unique state name from the sample dataset and list down as drop-down entries.
 We can make both these filters auto fill depending on each other selection.
- -  Country Filter : Selet unique county name from the dataset and list down as dropdown.
+    - Country Filter : Select unique county name from the dataset and list down as drop-down.
- -  Shape Filter : Unqiue shapes from dataset are listed as dropdowns.
+    - Shape Filter : Unique shapes from dataset are listed as drop-downs.

-- Button click is always better option and easy on users to complete their search.
+- With the current design the data is loaded while the page is initialized.
+This works fine until we are dealing with limited data but in the case of handling huge dataset this makes the web-page longer and definitely not user friendly.
+With the filter search refined with drop-downs, it will be easier for users to pick date range with multiple additional filters to view the data.
+If design demands providing all data for users, consider creating an additional button "All data" to get whole data displayed on request.

-- With the current design the data is loaded when the page is loaded.
-This works just fine if we have limited data but in the case of handling huge data this makes the webpage longer and definitely not user friendly.
-No loading table data during page load and use filter options to view the data.
-If design demands provide additional button "All data" to get whole data on request.
-This speeds up the page loading.
+- Addition of "Search" Button : Button click is always better option and easy on users to complete their search.